SyndicateMC/IV-DOMINI-modpack/Magic System/gist.md

 Spells will be obtained through rituals.

 ## Prayer
-Prayer would consist of interacting with and then crouching or sitting by an altar or statue.
+Prayer would consist of interacting with and then crouching or sitting by a statue.

-There would be an altar and statue for each god.
+There would be a statue for each god.
 Statues are made by placing two hardened stone types in a pillar, and then interacting with them with a chisel in the mainhand, and a gem (corresponding to the god you are making the statue of) in the offhand.

 Then, by interacting with a statue, you would then start a timer of 60s.
 By sitting or crouching near the statue, the timer will deplete.
 When the timer reaches 0, your *Arcana* will be fully replenished and you will recieve a blessing corresponding to the god you prayed to.
 Cooldown between prayers is 10min.

+Consistently praying to a certain god without praying to another will garner favor.
+Blessing level will increase with favor.

+## Rituals
+Rituals are preformed at altars.

+By throwing certain materials on an altar, and then interacting with it, you can preform a ritual.